ngrewe/gnustep-boxes/README.md

-libdispatch provides a thread-pool and work scheduling abstraction centered around execution of blocks. libdispatch is included as a git submodule tracking a fork of [nickhutchinson/libdispatch](https://github.com/nickhutchinson/libdispatch) that allows it to work with the GNUstep Objective-C runtime.
+libdispatch provides a thread-pool and work scheduling abstraction centered around execution of blocks. libdispatch is included as a git submodule tracking a fork of [nickhutchinson/libdispatch](https://github.com/nickhutchinson/libdispatch) that allows it to work with the GNUstep Objective-C runtime instead of libBlocksRuntime.

 ### GNUstep Make

 GNUstep Make is a set of makefiles for GNU make that constitutes the build system used to build GNUstep applications.
+The git submodule references the github mirror of the GNUstep SVN repository.

+### GNUstep Base

+GNUstep Base is the GNUstep implementation of the Foundation API.
 The git submodule references the github mirror of the GNUstep SVN repository.

 *Others forthcoming*